The Spark Selects series features a monthly article from one of our team members.

 Could you think of other daily-based model examples?
 Let us know.

 While you’re still here, do you want to see how Spark can help you understand data and create value-added impact?
-Book a Discovery Workshop today and see what we can do for you!🚀
+Speak with our experts today and see what we can do for you!🚀